-Unclaimed money totals in California are approximately $8 billion, with cash making up about 90% of the missing funds, according to a CBS Local article on March 20, 2017.
+Unclaimed money California totals are approximately $9.3 billion, with cash making up about 90% of the missing funds, according to a CBS Local article on March 20, 2017.
 Some of this unclaimed property may rightfully belong to you if you or a family member has ever lived in the state of California.

 According to the California State Controller’s website, unclaimed money is generally defined as any financial asset that has been left inactive by the owner for a period of time specified in the law, generally three (3) years.
 The California Unclaimed Property Law does NOT include real estate.
 Unused gift certificates are also generally excluded from unclaimed property and are not sent to the State as unclaimed property.
 The most common types of Unclaimed Property are: